 Continued study of the adult patient with common medical-surgical problems.
 Includes principles and skills that assist the student in meeting the needs of the patient in the clinical situation.
 Pharmacology and diet therapy inter-related with the study of disease conditions.
-(71⁄2 weeks)
+(71/2) weeks)

 NUR 130.
-PARENT-CHILD NURSING

-Clinical experience in obstetric and pediatric units of the hospital and outpatient clinic to develop skills in caring for parents and children.
-(22 hours per week, 8 weeks)

-Prerequisite: NUR 111 and 122

-Continued study of drug action, uses and effects, with emphasis on a body system.
+PARENT-CHILD NURSING PRACTICE Prerequisite: NUR 120 and 125; Corequisite: NUR 135 Clinical experience in obstetric and pediatric units of the hospital and outpatient clinic to develop skills in caring for parents and children.
+(18 hours per week, 8 weeks) NUR 133.
+PHARMACOLOGY III Prerequisite: NUR 111 and 122 Continued study of drug action, uses and effects, with emphasis on body systems.
 NUR 135.
-PARENT-CHILD NURSING THEORY 3 credit hours

-Study of the nursing care of mothers during the reproductive cycle, the care of the newborn and the care of ill children.
-(8 weeks)

-NUR 140.
-ADVANCED MEDICAL-SURGICAL

-Provides for the practice of nursing skills including the administration of medications and assisting in the teaching of patients preparing for discharge from the health care agency.
-(23 hours per week, 6 weeks)

-Designed for Licensed Practical Nurses who are currently practicing.
+PARENT-CHILD NURSING THEORY3 credit hours Prerequisite: NUR 120 and 125; Corequisite: NUR 130 Study of the nursing care of mothers during the reproductive cycle, the care of the newborn and the care of ill children.
+(8 weeks) NUR 140.
+ADVANCED MEDICAL-SURGICAL NURSING PRACTICE Prerequisite: NUR 121 and 126; Corequisite: NUR 145 Provides for the practice of nursing skills including the administration of medications and assisting in the teaching of patients preparing for discharge from the health care agency.
+(23 hours per week, 6 weeks) NUR 144.
+PHARMACOLOGY FOR LICENSED PRACTICAL NURSES5 credit hours Designed for Licensed Practical Nurses who are currently practicing.
 Includes a study of safe drug administration, drug action, uses and effects of drug therapy, as well as drug abuses.
 The student also receives laboratory practice in preparing and administering medicines.
 NAPNES challenge exam taken at end of course.
-(5 hours per week)

-NUR 145.
-ADVANCED MEDICAL-SURGICAL

-Study of medical-surgical problems in the specialty areas.
+(5 hours per week) NUR 145.
+ADVANCED MEDICAL-SURGICAL NURSING THEORY Prerequisite: NUR 121 and 126; Corequisite: NUR 140 -Study of medical-surgical problems in the specialty areas.
 Prepares the student for the role of the practical nurse, including legal and ethical implications.
 (6 weeks)

 NUR 150.
-EXTENDED CARE NURSING 3 credit hours

-Includes essentials of the nursing process related to geriatrics and care of the long-term chronically ill patient.
-Patient's psychological needs, nutrition problem solving, rehabilitation and maintenance regimes examined through case studies and special-student projects.
+EXTENDED CARE NURSING......3 credit hours Includes essentials of the nursing process related to geriatrics and care of the long-term chronically ill patient.
+Patient's psychological needs, nutrition problem solving, rehabilitation and maintenance regimes examined through case studies and special student projects.
 Designed for the advanced student nurse or for the graduate nurse working in or intending to work in private duty, nursing home or extended care setting.
-Prerequisite: Successful completion of all Nursing 100 level courses or LPN accepted into Level II of the program